omgitstom/stealthisrepo/factpack.md

 - Who are the major competitors?
 - What are their key offerings, pricing models, and go-to-market strategies?
 - What are their strengths and weaknesses compared to our company?
-- How do prominent industry leaders approach this market?
+- How do prominent industry leaders approach this market if operating in a red ocean?

 ## Business Health